What is a Correctional Officer?

 Work Environment for a Correctional Officer

-According to the US Bureau of Labor Statistics, correctional officers held nearly 469,500 jobs in 2012.
+According to the US Bureau of Labor Statistics, Correctional Officers and Bailiffs held nearly 462,300 jobs in 2019.
 A majority of these worked at the federal, state or local government level while some were employed by private companies.

 The job of a correctional officer can get pretty tough.
 You may be required to stand for long periods of time.
 Your work might be indoors or outdoors and the conditions of the facility you work in will play a huge part in how comfortable the job is for you.
 Some correctional facilities are temperature controlled and properly ventilated, while others might be old, overcrowded, noisy and hot.